-All specifications must state that before moving equipment or materials over a roof, the Owner, General Contractor, roofing contractor, and any of their agents must protect the roof from damage during and following roofing work.
-Movement of equipment and materials without roof protection shall be cause for the Owner, General Contractor, roofing contractor or A/E to stop work until protection is provided and any damage is corrected.
-The Owner's roofing inspector shall record all such violations.
+1. Before moving equipment or materials over a roof, the Owner, General Contractor, roofing contractor, and any of their agents must protect the roof from damage during and following roofing work.
+2. Movement of equipment and materials without roof protection shall be cause for the Owner, General Contractor, roofing contractor or A/E to stop work until protection is provided and any damage is corrected.
+3. The Owner's roofing inspector shall record all such violations.